Prag8855/aab/content/guides/blue-card.md

 ### 7. Get your Blue Card

-In a few weeks, you will receive two letters:
+Around 6 weeks after your *Ausländerbehörde* appointment,[^22] you will receive two letters:

 - **The eID activation code**
     This letter arrives before your new Blue Card.
 You can use it to [activate the eID function](#activate-your-eid) of your Blue Card.